 Our principal service is a blend of old and new in terms of the musical style.
 We have great organists who play before and after the service to prepare us for worship and send us out into the world, and who lead us in rousing hymns and some sung parts of our prayers.
 We're also lead by a praise band - who lead us in contemporary song near the beginning of our worship and in our singing during communion.
 The choir offers an anthem as part of the worship as we offer ourselves to God before communion and as we begin to come up to receive the bread and wine.
 Once a month or so the dance choir offers a piece of dance.
 The words we use are in a printed bulletin and all our hymns and song words are on a screen.
 Please stay for coffee and snacks in the Atrium after the service (cookies and lemonade in the summer).

 'New Chapel' - 11:00am in Church

-Mid-Week in the Chapel
+The Mid-Week service in the Chapel is suspended during Covid.

 We have a mid-week communion service on Tuesday in the chapel at 8:00 am.
 All are welcome.
 The staff also pray together briefly at 9:15 am on the other days of the week (Monday, Wednesday, Thursday & Friday).
 You are welcome to join them on any of these occasions.
 There is also a small group which meets in the chapel for morning prayer at 7:00 am on Wednesday.
 Please just turn up on any of these occasions.